lamnhan066/isolate_manager/README.md

   final fibo = await isolate(20);
 }

-@isolateManagerWorker // Add this anotation int fibonacci(int n) {
+@isolateManagerWorker // Remove this annotation if you don't want to use the Worker int fibonacci(int n) {
   if (n == 0) return 0;
   if (n == 1) return 1;